PerfectlySoft/PerfectDocs/guide/file.md

 #### Parameters

-To learn what the maximum number of bytes are in a file, enter the number of bytes you wish to count and read.
+To read a specific byte range of a file's contents, enter the number of bytes you wish to read.
 For example, to read the first 10 bytes of a file:

 ``` swift